 FDA conducted a periodic quality system inspection at our Cincinnati, Ohio facility in February and March 2018.
 The audit resulted in the issuance of a Form FDA 483, Inspectional Observations, which outlined certain non-conformances within our Process Validation, Corrective and Preventative Action (CAPA) and Device History Record processes as observed by the FDA inspector.
-We responded to the observations and have taken corrective actions where appropriate.
-We take these matters seriously, and we will respond timely and fully to any additional FDA requests.
-We believe that FDA's concerns will be resolved without a material impact on our financial results.
+We responded to the observations and have taken corrective actions where appropriate without a material impact on our financial results.